 Focus and Scope

 The Journal of Latin Cosmopolitanism and European Literatures (JOLCEL) is a peer-reviewed journal which publishes two issues per year in open access.
-Our format is dialogical and combines three to five articles with a reaction by a respondent.
-We invite both individual contributions and proposals for thematic issues.
+We publish both thematic and miscellaneous issues.
+Miscellaneous issues bundle individual articles that we first publish as advance articles.
+These advance articles receive stable DOIs and page numbers from the moment they are ready for publication, which assures faster publication.
+Our format for thematic issues is dialogical and combines three to five articles with a reaction by a respondent.

 JOLCEL offers a platform for research on the history of European literature from the perspective of Latin literature as a transnational and cosmopolitan influence.
 We encourage contributions on Latin literature throughout the ages and on the literatures and literary cultures in which Latin played a role, either as a language, a literature, an educational system, or as a literary culture.
 Furthermore, we invite articles that treat similar cosmopolitan languages and literatures that can shed a light on the history of Latin.